t2linux/T2-Ubuntu/README.md

 **If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/AdityaGarg8/T2-Ubuntu#credits), [link](https://wiki.t2linux.org/contribute/).**

+Supported flavours:

+- Ubuntu
+- Kubuntu

-Ubuntu ISO with Apple T2 patches built-in.
-Now we also support kubuntu thanks to [@lemmyg](https://github.com/lemmyg)!
+We also kubuntu thanks to [@lemmyg](https://github.com/lemmyg)!

-Apple T2 drivers are integrated with this iso.
+Apple T2 drivers are integrated with the isos.

 This repo is a rework of the great work done by [@mikeeq](https://github.com/mikeeq/mbp-fedora).
 It originally was [@marcosfad's mbp-ubuntu repo](https://github.com/marcosfad/mbp-ubuntu) and has been transferred to [t2linux](https://github.com/t2linux).